egoist/poi/README.md

 yarn add poi --dev
 ```

-Then populating an `index.js` and writing with your faviorite framework like one of:
+Then populating an `index.js` and writing with your favorite framework like one of:

 <p>
 <details><summary>React / Preact</summary><br>